battre/autocomplete-attribute-explainer/README.md

 ### Introducing a new attribute

-At a very high-level we propose to introduce a *new attribute* `autofill`, which is inteded to replace the current `autocomplete` attribute over time.
+At a very high-level we propose to introduce a *new attribute* `autofill`, which is intended to replace the current `autocomplete` attribute over time.

 #### Advantages